XueruiWangTUD/XueruiWangTUD.github.io/content/publication/QuadSMDO/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Aerospace Science and Technology
+publication: "*Aerospace Science and Technology, 2019, Vol 87*"
-, 87*"
 publication_short: In *AST*

 abstract: This paper proposes an Incremental Sliding Mode Control driven by Sliding Mode Disturbance Observers (INDI-SMC/SMDO), with application to a quadrotor fault tolerant control problem.
 By designing the SMC/SMDO based on the control structure of the sensor-based Incremental Nonlinear Dynamic Inversion (INDI), instead of the model-based Nonlinear Dynamic Inversion (NDI) in the literature, the model dependency of the controller and the uncertainties in the closed-loop system are simultaneously reduced.
 This allows INDI-SMC/SMDO to passively resist a wider variety of faults and external disturbances using continuous control inputs with lower control and observer gains.
 When applied to a quadrotor, both numerical simulations and real-world flight tests demonstrate that INDI based SMC/SMDO has better performance and robustness over NDI based SMC/SMDO, in the presence of model uncertainties, wind disturbances, and sudden actuator faults.
 Moreover, the implementation process is simplified because of the reduced model dependency and smaller uncertainty variations of INDI-SMC/SMDO.
 Therefore, the proposed control method can be easily implemented to improve the performance and survivability of quadrotors in real life.